pub struct Conn { /* private fields */ }Expand description

 returns the request method for this conn.

-use trillium_testing::prelude::*;
+use trillium_http::Method;

 assert_eq!(conn.method(), Method::Get);

-pub fn headers(&self) -> &Headers
+app.get("/").await.assert_ok();Sourcepub fn response_headers(&self) -> &Headers

 pub fn response_headers(&self) -> &Headers

-borrow the response headers
+Borrow the response headers

 pub fn response_headers_mut(&mut self) -> &mut Headers

-mutably borrow the response headers
+Mutably borrow the response headers

 pub fn request_headers(&self) -> &Headers

-borrow the request headers
+Borrow the request headers

 pub fn request_headers_mut(&mut self) -> &mut Headers

-mutably borrow request headers
+Mutably borrow request headers

-pub fn with_response_header(
+Sourcepub fn with_response_header(

 self,